Dr. Ofra Bloch

 Biography

-Ofra Bloch is an Assistant Professor at Tel Aviv University, Faculty of Law.
-Her areas of research and teaching include history and theory of constitutional law, administrative law, antidiscrimination law and education law, with a focus on questions of inequality and political economy.
-Bloch earned a J.S.D. and LL.M. from Yale Law School, and an LL.M. and LL.B. from Tel Aviv University.
-She is also a graduate of the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel-Aviv University.
-Bloch is the recipient of the Alon Scholarship for outstanding junior faculty, Yale University Institution for Social and Policy Studies (ISPS) Fellowship, and the American Society for Legal History Kathryn T. Preyer award.
-Prior to her graduate studies, Bloch served as a Law Clerk to the Honorable Justice Esther Hayut of the Supreme Court of Israel.
-Her recent publications include Diversity Gone Wrong: A Historical Inquiry to the Evolving Meaning of Diversity from Bakke to Fisher, 20 University of Pennsylvania Journal of Constitutional Law (2018); The Untold History of Israel’s Affirmative Action for Arab Citizens (1948-1968), Law and History Review (forthcoming).
+Ofra Bloch is a tenured Associate Professor at the Tel Aviv University Faculty of Law.
+Her research and teaching focus on the history and theory of constitutional law, administrative law, antidiscrimination law, and education law, with a focus on questions of inequality.
+She holds a J.S.D. and LL.M. from Yale Law School, and an LL.M. and LL.B. from Tel Aviv University, where she also completed the Adi Lautman Interdisciplinary Program for Outstanding Students.
+Prior to her graduate studies, Bloch clerked for the Honorable Justice Esther Hayut on the Supreme Court of Israel.

 Research Interests and Teaching